Saligrama, Mysore

-Saligrama is a new sub-district of Mysore district, situated on the northern bank of the river Cauvery [Kaveri].
+Saaligraama is a new sub-district of Mysore district, situated on the northern bank of the river Cauvery [Kaveri].
 This place is esteemed as sacred by the Shri Vaishnavas on account of its having been the residence of Sri Ramanujacharya.
 It is the headquarters of Saligrama Taluk.
-It was established as a new taluk carving out of K.R.Nagar taluk with effect from 31.12.2020 and become ninth taluk of Mysore district of Karnataka, India.
+It was established as a new taluk carving out of Krishnarajanagara taluk with effect from 31.12.2020 and become ninth taluk of Mysore district of Karnataka, India.